Recovery Guarantees for Distributed-OMP: INTRODUCTION

-With recent advances in data acquisition and storage, in various applications the collected samples are stored across different machines.
-Moreover, due to communication or privacy constraints, the machines cannot send their samples to other machines in the network.
-This directly leads to various distributed learning and inference problems, see for example \cite{wimalajeewa2017application,jordan2019communication} and references therein.
+In various contemporary applications, the data is stored across multiple machines.
+Moreover, due to communication or privacy constraints, the data at each machine cannot be sent to other machines in the network.
+Such cases bring about various distributed learning problems, see \cite{wimalajeewa2017application,jordan2019communication} and references therein.